companion

 1. directions of forward, backward, sideward

-2. rhythmic skills of marching, sliding
+2. rhythmic skills of marching, sliding and running

 3. following directions